The best movie title sequences

 The visual style of a movie's opening is particularly interesting because it must not only set a good first impression, but establish the mood for the following film.
 Here are 10 good examples of unique title sequences that make use of fantastic design as they set the tone for the feature to follow:

-10. Catch Me if You Can - Opening Credits
+10. Catch Me If You Can - Opening Credits

 The retro style animation of these opening credits is perhaps the most memorable aspect of the entire movie.
 Providing a basic preview of the plot to come, the design reflects the 60's era of the movie with stylish characters, bold colors, moving lines, and a jazzy soundtrack.